Keno's ROLLING STONES Web Site

 Recorded on July 21, 1964, never released.
 One of only three known Jones/Richards compositions (the other two - "Dust My Pyramids", and the wrongly credited "Ruby Tuesday").
 There may or may not be lyrics that go with this song.
 A second, instrumental version of this song was released on the Russian CD version of Metamorphosis and credited to Oldham/Richards, recording date unknown.

-Guitars: Brian Jones, Keith Richards & Jim Sullivan Bass: Bill Wyman Drums: Charlie Watts Violin: Brian Jones, or a unknown violinist.
+Guitars: Brian Jones, Keith Richards & Jim Sullivan; Bass Guitar: Bill Wyman; Drums: Charlie Watts; Violin: Brian Jones.

 I'm A Country Boy